 As dale’s Cellar Restaurants’ reputation grew to areas outside of Birmingham, demand grew throughout the Southeast for other dale’s Restaurants.
 In 1963, dale’s opened a location in Panama City Beach, Florida.
 This was the first location that wasn’t built in the cellar of a building.
 The decor in this location changed somewhat to reflect the Florida environment, and several of the classic dale’s seafood recipes were developed at this location.

-Murray, along with Estelle, was instrumental in the growth of dale’s Sauces, Inc. In 1975 they established the basic operating procedures and business philosophies that dictate the policies of dale’s Sauces, Inc. to this day.
+Murray, along with Estelle, was instrumental in the growth of Dale’s Sauces, Inc. In 1975 they established the basic operating procedures and business philosophies that dictate the policies of Dale’s Sauces, Inc. to this day.
 Murray was a major catalyst behind the expanded distribution and upgrades in technology that dale’s Sauces experienced between 1975 and 1983.
 One of the main tenets of Murray’s philosophy was that each mixture of herbs and spices be combined every morning to ensure the freshest product possible.
 This procedure is still being followed today by Estelle’s son, Michael Levine.

-Pictured to the left, from left to right: Michael Levine, President, dale’s Sauces, Inc.; Estelle Levine Silverstein, co-founder, and her nephew Alan Seigel, Vice President.
+Pictured to the left, from left to right: Michael Levine, President, Dale’s Sauces, Inc.; Estelle Levine Silverstein, co-founder, and her nephew Alan Seigel, Vice President.

-lt is hard to believe that fifty years ago patrons of dale’s Cellar who requested a bottle of dale’s Seasoning could only be accommodated by filling a soft drink bottle with the sauce.
+It is hard to believe that over 70 years ago patrons of dale’s Cellar who requested a bottle of dale’s Seasoning could only be accommodated by filling a soft drink bottle with the sauce.
 But times have changed, and so have we.
 However, one of the many things that has remained constant throughout our history is the high level of family involvement and commitment to our employees and loyal customers that we have enjoyed and maintained over the years. dale’s Seasoning is a family recipe, one we are pleased to share with our valued customers, acquaintances and family friends.
 While we are very excited about the years to come, we will always remain mindful of our past as it will continue to play a major role in our future.